SynBioHub/synbiohub2-docs/content/Setup/_index.md

 weight: 15
 ---

-When you'll first install your SynBioHub locally and navigate to ```http://localhost:7777/```, you shall be directed to the setup page.
+When you'll first install SynBioHub locally and navigate to ```http://localhost:7777/```, you shall be directed to the setup page.

 Over there you'll see a welcome message saying, **Congratulations, SynBioHub is successfully installed!**